opctl/opctl/README.md

 [![In Progress](https://img.shields.io/waffle/label/opspec-io/spec/in%20progress.svg)](https://waffle.io/opspec-io/spec)
 [![Build Status](https://travis-ci.org/opspec-io/spec.svg?branch=master)](https://travis-ci.org/opspec-io/spec)

-A specification for defining, distributing, and running ops (operations)

 > *Be advised: the op spec is currently at Major version zero.
 Per the
 > semantic versioning spec: "Major version zero (0.y.z) is for initial
 > development.
 Anything may change at any time.
 The public API should
 > not be considered stable."*

-# Spec

-Refer to [index.md](index.md) for the spec

 # Releases